delfick/credo/README.rst

 credo synchronize
     Make a repository synced with it's remote

+credo capture
+    Capture environment variables

+credo env
+    Display only environment variables that have been captured

+credo unset
+    Reset any environment variables credo has changed to what they were before credo set them

 credo remote
     Allows you to edit the remote for some repository.
 All commands will add changes as they are made and will try to synchronise with any remote that is